Amanda Holden Poses In Blue Floral Dress With Thigh-High Slit From Her New Clothing Collection

 The Britain’s Got Talent panelist stunned in a blue floral dress that was relatively low-cut and displayed a hint of her decolletage.
 The garment had mid-length sleeves and a thigh-high slit, which helped show off an extra bit of leg.
 Holden sported her wavy shoulder-length hair down and accessorized herself with a ring.
 The 49-year-old kept her nails short and applied a coat of red polish.
 For her makeup application, she appeared to have put on a glossy lip, black mascara, and eyeliner.

 For her most recent upload, she was captured sitting down on a white wooden surface.
 Holden placed both arms beside her and crossed her legs over.
-The TV personality was snapped from the legs up meaning her feet weren’t visible.
+The TV personality was snapped from the legs up, meaning her feet weren’t visible.
 Holden looked over to her left and flashed a smile.
 In the photo, she effortlessly showcased her side profile and striking facial features.

 For her caption, Holden expressed that she is excited that her collection with Fenn Wright Manson is now live and that followers can purchase items from the range by clicking the link in her bio.